linusshops/prophet/README.md

 `prophet scry:behat`: Run functional tests using Behat.
 Requires phantomjs and selenium-server.

+`prophet generate:ide-helper`: Create a hint file to include in your project for autocomplete of contexts and functions provided when executing tests via Prophet.

 `prophet help [command]`: View help for a specific command.

 For troubleshooting, you can increase verbosity with `-vvv`, as with any symfony/console app.